American espionage in Germany: After German reunification

 In the immediate aftermath of the fall of the Berlin Wall, the USA obtained the Rosenholz files, a list of Stasi employees who helped the US to expose spies, by unknown means.
 The files were allegedly sold to the CIA by a KGB employee for 75,000 US dollars.
 The files were analyzed by US intelligence and only returned to Germany in incomplete form in 2003.

 On April 22, 1991, Jeffrey Carney was kidnapped by the US in Berlin in an illegal operation on German soil.
 Carney had been the highest-ranking US defector in Germany and had fled to East Germany in 1985, having previously betrayed secrets to the Stasi.
 He was sentenced to 38 years in prison in the US and was pardoned in 2003.

 With the end of the Cold War, the presence of American intelligence services was scaled back and intelligence personnel in Western Europe were reduced by around half.
 An end to the surveillance of the German telephone and postal network was agreed to with the Germans, although the Americans did not adhere to this in the period that followed.
 In 1995, US President Bill Clinton is said to have instructed the CIA to step up economic espionage against friendly countries such as Japan and Germany.
-During the UN inspections of the facilities operated by Saddam Hussein's regime in Iraq, the CIA is said to have stolen secrets from the German nuclear industry.
+During the UN inspections of the facilities operated by Ba’athist Iraq, the CIA is said to have stolen secrets from the German nuclear industry.

 The terrorist attacks on September 11, 2001 and the subsequent wars in Afghanistan and Iraq increased Germany's importance for the Americans once again.
 The US military bases in Germany, such as Ramstein Air Base, played an important role in the war on terror.
 During the war on terror, the establishment of the black sites is alleged to have been planned and coordinated from the CIA base in Frankfurt.
 Captured terror suspects were imprisoned and tortured at the black sites.

 Gerhard Schröder's refusal to join the coalition of the willing caused mistrust among the Americans.
 As a result, he was put on the NSA's list of people to be monitored from 2002 and his phone calls were tapped.